KSP2Community/PatchManagerDocs/Writerside/topics/General-Syntax-Tutorials.md

 ## Basic Syntax Tutorials
 These tutorials are here to help you understand the absolute basics of Patch Manager patching
-- [Rulesets, Selectors, and Selection Blocks](Rulesets-Selectors-and-Selection-Blocks.md) explains the most fundamental constructs that Patch Manager has.
+- [Rulesets, Selectors, and Selection Blocks](Rulesets-Selectors-and-Selection-Blocks.md) explains the most fundamental construct that Patch Manager has.
+- [Selection Actions](Selection-Actions.md) explains what actions can be taken within that most fundamental construct.
 -